-It’s a big deal wherever you decide to buy a new home, yes it is most certainly a big decision to make and understandable if you decide to buy a holiday home abroad it can seem a little daunting.
-The chances are you already own a home in your own country and possibly your investment abroad will add to your property portfolio.
+It’s a big deal wherever you decide to buy a new home, yes it is most certainly a big decision to make.
+It is understandable if you decide to buy a holiday home abroad it can seem a little daunting.
+The chances are you already own a home in your own country and possibly your investment in Turkey will add to your property portfolio.

 It’s not only another property you own it will also become a home from home if it’s a holiday home it is somewhere you can escape to and relax and get away from it all.
 Or it could be a lucrative investment if you’re buying to rent it out or a permanent home in a warm climate if you decide to live full time there.